Mirnyi, Azarenka win mixed gold for Belarus

-LONDON Belarussian mixed doubles duo Victoria Azarenka and Max Mirnyi silenced the Centre Court crowd at Wimbledon on Sunday when they beat men's champion Andy Murray and partner Laura Robson to win the first Olympic mixed doubles medal tournament since 1924.
+LONDON Britain's hopes of two gold medals on the final day of the Olympic tennis tournament were ended by Belarusian mixed doubles duo Victoria Azarenka and Max Mirnyi on Sunday.

-Murray had already claimed the men's singles gold by thrashing Roger Federer but fell just short of a magnificent double as the Belarussians won 2-6 6-3 10-8.
+Andy Murray had already claimed the men's singles gold by beating Roger Federer but fell just short of a magnificent double as he and partner Laura Robson lost 3-6 6-3 10-8.

 Roared on by a patriotic crowd still buzzing from Murray's exploits, the British pair bounded into an early lead, taking the first set comfortably.